nazarsosyak/adav-group/example.md

       <h2 class="text-accent"><strong>Part III: Sectoral Analysis</strong></h2>

       <p>Maybe we have been looking at the problem from a wrong angle.
 What if the epidemic was actually caused by an entire sector of activity?
-This is what this section aims to do:<br><br>
+This is what this section aims to do.<br><br>
       We will reuse the algorithm, but this time, over the different sectors of the market.
       </p>